B.S. in ECE

 Leaders

-- They will be leaders in their organizations, their profession and in society.
+• They will be leaders in their organizations, profession, and society.

 Student outcomes